JingboYAO/jingboyao.github.io/_pages/research.md

 <summary><font color="DarkBlue"> Summary </font></summary>

 <table><tr><td bgcolor=AliceBlue>
-We revisit the international spillover effects of the US monetary policy shock (MPS) using a new data source, the nighttime light (NTL), as a high-frequency proxy for real economic activities.
-We have several main findings.
-Firstly, the US MPS has a contemporaneous negative impact on China's output, and the peak comes about two months after the shock.
-Secondly, the overall negative response is mainly driven by non-built-up areas instead of city centers and suburbs.
-Thirdly, inland cities are more affected, and those with higher net export exposure respond less negatively to the shock.
-Finally, only the conventional monetary policy tool has a significant spillover effect, while the forward guidance plays a less important role.
+We revisit the international spillover effects of the US monetary policy shock (MPS) using a new data source, the daily nighttime light (NTL), as a high-frequency proxy for real economic activities.
+We find that the unexpected US tightening has a negative impact on China's output, and the peak comes about two months after the shock.
+The overall negative response is consistent with a construction investment channel, with the NTL variation mainly driven by non-built-up areas instead of city centers and suburbs.
+Consistently, cities with lower urbanization rates, and tighter financial conditions respond more negatively to a contractionary shock.
+Moreover, we show that trade exposure could partially mitigate the overall adverse impacts of a US tightening.
 </td></tr></table>

 </details>